 Once you have contacted your veterinarian, they will likely recommend one of two options: inducing vomiting or giving your dog a laxative.
 Inducing vomiting may be recommended if the object ingested is small and not sharp.
 Giving your dog a laxative may be recommended if the object ingested is large or sharp.

-No matter which route you take, it is important to follow your veterinarian’s instructions carefully and monitor your dog closely.
+No matter which route you take, it is important to follow your veterinarian’s instructions carefully and monitor your dog closely as per Native Pet.

 Can a Dog’s Stomach Acid Dissolve Wood?